Our 2023 classroom visit dates:

 Operations Officer

-Ruxandra assists the Executive Director and Operations Director with a focus on accounts, HR and organisation-wide administration.
+Ruxandra supports the Operations Director in ensuring efficient and effective operations across the organisation, with a focus on finance and human resources.
 She came to Lie Detectors with more than eight years’ experience in similar roles, using analytical and communication skills and a flexible approach to solving day-to-day problems.
 She holds a Master’s degree in Finance and Banking from the Academy of Economic Studies in Bucharest.

 THOMAS PRAGER